GENI-NSF/geni-tools/README.txt

  aggregate manager has a list of trusted root certificates for each federated control framework.

- -- Step 1) Sharing keys -- Do this for each control framework
+ -- Step 1) Sharing keys -- Do this for each Aggregate Manager For each Aggregate Manager that should accept credentials from your
+ Clearinghouse:

  To add your GCF certificate to an SFA based aggregate manager, copy the ca-cert.pem file to /etc/sfa/trusted_roots/ on the AM's server.